SrFreitass/srfreitass/README.md

 👋 - Hello!
-I'm a Guilherme Freitas, technology enthusiast.
+I'm Guilherme Freitas, technology enthusiast.
 Currently, I'm focused on improving my skills as a full-stack developer.
 My goal is to become a full-stack developer and eventually pursue a career as a software engineer.
 I'm always eager to learn and stay up-to-date with the latest advancements in the tech industry. 💻
 <br/>
 <br/>
 💻 - React.js, JavaScript, TypeScript, Node.js, Next.js, GO, PHP.